jmriyaz84/Core-Java-Concepts/README.md

 # Core-Java-Concepts
-This repository contains all the example programs to undersatnd the basic concepts of java like
+This repository contains all the example programs to undersatnd the basic concepts of java like followign topics , it would be useful for beginners students

 Class & Objects